Banner: Chris Smith with participants in The Caravan Darkroom (2022)

 • Learning printing techniques using a range of media.

-A project for which grant is sought should not have already started, though it may be a phase of a longer-term programme or a part of a wider project.
+A project for which a grant is sought should not have already started, though it may be a phase of a longer-term programme or a part of a wider project.

 Normally, projects benefitting from these grants would be expected to last for no longer than one year, and be implementable within the year of the grant being awarded.